 Do I need a license to become a travel agent in Florida?

-Absolutely.
-Many agents work as independent contractors or join host agencies for support with booking systems, commissions, and licensing compliance.
+Yes.
+Many agents work as independent contractors.
+Often, they join a host agency to get help with booking systems and licensing compliance (FDACS-10211).